SEVEN-ELEVEN HAWAII, INC.

 Thriving with Local Communities

-As a good corporate citizen, SEH supports activities and NPOs involved with children, education, public welfare, and health.
-In FY 2021, the equivalent of approximately $103,220 in support was provided to 35 organizations through fundraising, material support, and volunteer activities on the part of SEH customers, stores, employees, and the company.
+As a good corporate citizen, SEH supports activities and nonprofit organizations and schools, as well as initiatives in education, public welfare, and health.
+In FY 2024, SEH provided the equivalent of approximately $83,313 in support to over 50 organizations through fundraising, material donations, and volunteer activities carried out by our customers, stores, employees, and the company itself.

 Supporting NPOs through Storefront Donations